asilvino/alvarojoao.github.io/_posts/2017-12-29-Its-good-to-be-average.markdown

  - Do you think you are *always* above the average?
  - Are you frustrated because people are not noticing your hard work?
- - Have you ever felt part of a huge conspiracy around you, where people/conditions won’t allow you shire and reach the excellence, no metter what you do?
+ - Have you ever felt part of a huge conspiracy around you, where people/conditions won’t allow you shire and reach the excellence, no matter what you do?

 If you answered **YES**, and truly believe in those assumptions; you are **below** average...